-Since it’s stationary, there shouldn’t be much of a concern of it going bad.
-In the event it does, there’s a one year limited warranty that covers defects.
+Since it’s stationary, there shouldn’t be much of a concern about it going bad.
+In the event it does, there’s a one-year limited warranty that covers defects.

-The Google Nest WiFi may be on the pricey side at $269 for a router and Wi-Fi point combination, but it’s the easiest mesh system to configure and cover your entire home.
+The Google Nest WiFi is decently priced at $99 for the starter pack.
+However, incorporating Google Assistant adds value, but it’s also one of the easiest mesh systems to configure and cover your entire home.

 Are there better alternatives?

-Another option is Amazon’s new eero router, which at $100 for a 1-pack, is a bargain ($250 for a 3-pack).
-These two option offer the same straightforward setup as Google’s Nest Wifi.
+Another option is Amazon’s new eero router, which at $99 for a 1-pack, is a bargain ($249 for a 3-pack).
+These two options offer the same straightforward setup as Google’s Nest Wifi.

 How long will it last?